Henok-23/Photon/README.md

 # Photon
 Linux Desktop Assistant, currently only beta versions for Ubuntu, you can try on other distro it might work but I haven't tried it yet!
-We will expand to other distros on upcomimg versions
+I will release for other distro in future!

 Photon is linux desktop assistant that open your apps from voice or text instruction and install common apps like chrome from text instruction.